sigmaboy/nopaystation_scripts/README.md

 $ ./download_tsv.sh /path/to/the/output_directory
 ```
 If you don't add the output directory as the first parameter, it uses the current working directory.
-You need the \*.tsv file(s) for every other script in this toolset.
+You need the \*.tsv file(s) for mostly every other script in this toolset.

 ### download\_game.sh
 With this script you can download a PS Vita game.